-A Kiwi firefighter battling the Australian bush fires says the worst isn't over yet
+A Kiwi firefighter battling the Australian bushfires says the worst isn't over yet

 "Yesterday, we thought we were going to a moderate spot fire but we got there and it was pretty intense.
 So the plan changed pretty rapidly."

-James said although the physics of fire was the same, the flames traveled differently on Australian terrain and native vegetation.
+James said although the physics of fire was the same, the flames travelled differently on Australian terrain and native vegetation.

 "There's these very quick direction shifts of the fire, and they're pretty big fires, up to 20-metre flames, just depending what it's running through."